March 2020: we are currently accepting applications for certification training. Please fill in this form if you would like to take part.

-	Our instructor training program draws inspiration and material from the one developed by the Carpentries (the umbrella organization that includes Software Carpentry, Data Carpentry, and Library Carpentry).
+Our instructor training program draws inspiration and material from the one developed by the Carpentries.
 In recognition of this, anyone who is a certified Carpentries instructor and has taught at least one R workshop for them does not need to take RStudio’s instructor training course.
 However, we still require people to complete the teaching and technical exams.

 How do fee waivers work?

 The course and each exam are offered at three price points: US$500, US$100, and free.
-The first is the default; we routinely offer the second to people in lower-income countries, and will waive the fee entirely in some circumstances.
-(For example, our summer interns were offered the course at no charge.)
+The first is the default; we routinely offer the second to people in lower-income countries, and will waive the fee entirely in exceptional circumstances.
+(Please note that being a graduate student does not count as “exceptional circumstances”.)
 If you would like a fee reduction or waiver, please indicate that when you apply for training.